 The clinical environment is a challenging one.
 Practitioners may be going into an unfamiliar department with stressed staff.
 This requires a particular set of skills that can be taught.
 There is also the challenge of looking after a critically unwell child in the back of metal tube flying through the air at 333 mph, where you have limited access to the patient and no auditory cues to deterioration.
 As Oberender points out, it is also not the right environment to be taught in.
 Retrievalists need to have the skills to manage any circumstance that might arise at 10,000 ft.
 If you are busy figuring out how the suction works when the child you are transporting starts vomiting then it is too late.

 After going through the basic equipment required by the retrieval team and some of the specific challenges of air control, ventilator support (be that mechanical or via high flow nasal cannula O2 or CPAP) and vascular access, the book then covers some of the more common paediatric conditions that might require transfer to a tertiary centre.
-My favourite aspects of the chapter are the pop out boxes that relate to key messages for the reader, such as early involvement of anaesthetic staff.
+My favourite aspects of the chapter are the pop-out boxes that relate to key messages for the reader, such as the early involvement of anaesthetic staff.
 It is easy to feel that we should be able to do everything for our young patients but managing unwell children, be they critically unwell or not, is a team sport.
-As someone who spends a couple of days a week figuring out who to send and how to move critically unwell adults around Victoria I was also especially interested in the areas related to co-ordination.
-Suggestions are made as to appropriate time frames for movement – important when there are limited resources and a condition might be time critical e.g. an extradural haemorrhage.
+As someone who spends a couple of days a week figuring out who to send and how to move critically unwell adults around Victoria, I was also especially interested in the areas related to co-ordination.
+Suggestions are made as to appropriate time frames for movement – important when there are limited resources and a condition might be time-critical e.g. an extradural haemorrhage.
 The chapter ends on a sobering reminder that the retrieval service can also be a great source of advice or help in difficult circumstances.
 Those of us that work in larger centres might forget that we have colleagues out there dealing with the sick and dying child on their own.
-There is always a voice on the end of the line to offer words of encouragement or to help make the hard, had decision to stop resuscitation, when appropriate.
+There is always a voice on the end of the line to offer words of encouragement or to help make the hard, hard decision to stop resuscitation, when appropriate.

 I’d like to thank Felix for going beyond the call of duty and answering some of my burning questions…

 When did you first get involved in paediatric retrieval?
-What attracted you to the speciality?

 My first impression of paediatric retrieval was as a junior doctor in London.
 A child had deteriorated, needed intubation and transport to the nearest PICU.
 I remember the relief when the retrieval team arrived.
 A doctor, a nurse and boxes of equipment landed on our ward.
-In a breeze, the bedspace was turned into a mini-ICU, the child saved and whisked away – all with a friendly word and a smile.
+In a breeze, the space was turned into a mini-ICU, the child saved and whisked away – all with a friendly word and a smile.
 The team were awesome and I wanted to be part of it.
 A couple of years later, I was working at C.A.T.S., the North London paediatric transport service.
 Needless to say that instead of feeling awesome there was rather a lot of ‘oh my god’ and ‘keep calm and carry on’ when you walked into unfamiliar places and met kids who were really, really, REALLY, sick.
 The attraction of acute transport medicine, however, stayed with me.

 What attracted you to this project?